 1. Stop saying ‘when I was at….’

-2. Your first 90 days will set a pattern for the rest of your time with the firm
+2. Your first 90 days will set the standard for the rest of your time at the firm

 3. Remember it is YOU who needs to fit in

 When you move firms, you’re joining a team that has already established how they like to work (and play).
 So, as an addition to that team, you can’t expect everything to change instantly.
 Before you start offering suggestions for improvements, focus on integrating with your new team.
 Learn how they work, understand why they follow certain processes – only then should you begin to make suggestions and alterations.

 4. Your team will go through some ‘storming’

 Every time a new member joins (or exits) a team, the team dynamics shift.
 Therefore, it’s not uncommon to experience tension between new and residing team members when adjusting to this new formation.
 Yet, however difficult this period may be, you have to remember it’s not personal.
 For example, if a senior staff member joined your team and prevented you from working on more advanced client projects, inevitably, you would feel resentment towards them.
 Therefore, you have acknowledged that your decision to move firms may also have impacted another person.
 If you experience any hostility, try not to take it personally or retaliate – instead, understand that they too are adjusting to this new team formation.